peteroupc/peteroupc.github.io/morealg.md

 cosh(_&lambda;_)&minus;1 can be written as follows: $$f(\lambda)=\cosh(\lambda)-1 = \sum_{n} a_n \lambda^n = \sum_{n} g(n) \frac{a_n \lambda^n}{g(n)},$$ where:

-- Each sum given above is taken over all values of _n_ that can occur after sstep 1 is complete (in this case, all values of _n_ that are even and greater than 0).
+- Each sum given above is taken over all values of _n_ that can occur after step 1 is complete (in this case, all values of _n_ that are even and greater than 0).
 - $a_n$ is $1/(n!)$.[^2]
 - The coefficients $a_n$ are tucked under a function $g(n)$, which in this case is $\frac{1}{2^{n-2}}$ if _n_&gt;0 and _n_ is even[^3], or 0 otherwise.